Natural gas power generation/ combined heat and power (CHP)

+Natural gas power generation/ combined heat and power (CHP)

 	When considering natural gas power generation, you will need to understand your current electricity profile, as well as your operational needs for heat.
-Union Gas energy conservation advisors can help you quickly assess whether you are a good candidate by performing first-cut screening,
+Enbridge Gas energy conservation advisors can help you quickly assess whether you are a good candidate by performing first-cut screening,